 Patrick Dixon (chairman of the trends forecasting company Global Change Ltd) in a conference lecture at premier Google marketing event said:

 “Big data = Pattern, Little data = Person; and the most important thing while dealing with people is emotion.“

-Hence, data brings you one step close in understanding and therefore more companies are installing data analytics systems.
-Even the little data shares the vast amount of information.
+Hence, data brings you one step closer in understanding and therefore more companies are installing data analytics systems.
+Even a little data shares a vast amount of information.
 But instead of blindly following, it should be viewed from different angles and passed through people with different perspectives and backgrounds first.
-Then, find out what part of it and how it could be used to create magic.
+Then, find out which part and how could it be used to create magic.

 Let’s not forget we are talking about humans here who have heart and feelings which they don’t reveal to outside world.
 Therefore, studying patterns to have a deeper understanding makes sense.
 But the aim is not to know the item they have bought most but to understand why they have bought it in the first place.
-What he/she might be feeling?
-To understand this, ‘Data’ is just one of the factors of forming different combinations but insight is the key to really understand and connect with people.
+What he/she might be feeling at the time of purchase and consumption?
+To understand this, ‘Data’ is just one of the factors but insight is the key to really understand and connect with people.